 Streamflow gaging station O&M at each of the above sites involves obtaining monthly discharge measurements, maintaining recording equipment, obtaining staff gage readings and occasional surveying.
 Subsequently, river/creek stage and discharge data are processed in-house utilizing Hydstra Time-Series Software (Kisters North America, Inc.), to produce continuous streamflow records for the sites.
-Table II-1 summarizes the computed annual flows in acre-feet (AF) for the District sites for the WY 1992-2019 period.
-In addition, Table II-1 includes annual flow values for the two mainstem sites operated by the U.S. Geological Survey (USGS) for the 1992-2019 period.
+Table II-1 summarizes the computed annual flows in acre-feet (AF) for the District sites for the WY 1992-2020 period.
+In addition, Table II-1 includes annual flow values for the two mainstem sites operated by the U.S. Geological Survey (USGS) for the 1992-2020 period.

-During the 2018-2019 period, District staff continued to maintain the existing streamflow monitoring network (network).
-Streamflow within the Carmel River Basin during WY 2019 was classified as "extremely wet" (flows exceeded less than 12.5 percent of the time), as further described below.
-Work within this period involved collecting numerous, routine streamflow measurements by the current meter method, in order to refine the stage/discharge relation at the gaging stations.
+During the 2019-2020 period, District staff continued to maintain the existing streamflow monitoring network (network).
+Work within this period involved collecting numerous, routine streamflow measurements by the current meter method to refine the stage/discharge relation at the gaging stations.
 In addition, several low-flow measurements were obtained at the sites utilizing a three-inch modified Parshall Flume.